 As a result the computer will create inappropriate interest based on the increase.
 To correct this, the balancing charge credit should be transferred to OAS and instructions sent to Banking Operations to amend the Effective Date of Payment to the Relevant Date of the payments on account.

 See the available Action Guide on ‘Discovery: Update Payments on Account for Next Year’ (SAM31054).

 If the discovery assessment relates to 2000-2001 or later and the taxpayer is required to make Student Loan repayments through SA, the Student Loan repayment liability must be agreed with the taxpayer.
 The additional Student Loan repayments need to be calculated using the customer’s correct plan type.
 If you are unsure of the plan type, you can call the East Kilbride Student Loans Unit (EKSLU) for assistance.
 (This content has been withheld because of exemptions in the Freedom of Information Act 2000) These numbers are for HMRC staff only and are not to be given to the public.
 You must also amend the SA record to make sure that the correct amount is notified to the Student Loans Company.

 - The Student Loan will not be repaid by the additional repayments

 - The Student Loan has already been repaid

 - The additional repayments result in the Student Loan being repaid

-For details of the amounts of Student Loan repayments to be included in the SA record, refer to the subject ‘Borrower Compliance’ in the Collection of Student loans (CSL) Manual on the Intranet.
+For details of the amounts of Student Loan repayments to be included in the SA record, refer to the subject ‘Borrower Compliance’ in the Collection of Student loans (CSL) Manual (CSLM8500).
 Follow the Action Guide on ‘Discovery: Student Loan repayments’ (SAM31053) to record these amounts on the SA record.